 Our Sensory Services work with adults who are deafblind, deaf, hard of hearing as well as adults who are severely sight impaired, sight impaired or experiencing visual loss.

-They are responsible for keeping a register for people in Cambridgeshire with dual sensory loss and people who are severely hearing impaired.
+Sensory Services keep a register of people in Cambridgeshire with dual sensory loss and people who are severely hearing impaired.

 They provide information, services and support for the deaf and people with hearing loss:

 - literacy support

 - access to work or training opportunities

 - direct access to services in British Sign Language or Sign Supported English